 Although on-line registration is strongly encouraged, Troops and individual scouts will also be able to submit paper registrations to the Council Office.
-If you choose this method your unit will need to submit a roster of youth and adults attending, a list of your merit badge selections and payment.
+Your unit will need to submit a roster of youth and adults attending, a list of your merit badge selections and payment.
 The required forms are available on the camp website under the "Summer Camp" - "Register" section.
+All paper registrations will need to be entered into Blackpug by Council staff so please allow adequate time for processing.
+Submission of paper registration does not guarantee availability of merit badge sign-ups when merit badge registration opens.